codahale/veil-go/README.md

 8. The Elligator2 encoding of the ephemeral public key and the ChaCha20Poly1305 ciphertext and tag are returned.

-As a single-pass version of NIST SP 800-56A's `C(2e, 2s)` key agreement scheme, this KEM provides assurance that the message was encrypted by the holder of the sender's secret key.
+As a One-Pass Unified Module, `C(1e, 2s, ECC CDH)` key agreement scheme (per NIST SP 800-56A), this KEM provides assurance that the message was encrypted by the holder of the sender's secret key.
 X25519 mutability issues are mitigated by the inclusion of both the ephemeral public key and the recipient's public key in the HKDF inputs.
 Deriving both the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, allows for the usage of ChaCha20 vs XChaCha20, and results in a shorter ciphertext by eliding the nonce.
 Finally, encoding the ephemeral public key with Elligator2 ensures the final bytestring is indistinguishable from random noise.

 ### Messages